 current direction;

 The database should comprise 1 hr to 6 hr samples of storm conditions.
-Multiple grid points/sites may be used to increase the data extent for hurricane data to improve the variability of the response estimates.
+Multiple grid points/sites may be used to increase the data extent for hurricane data to improve the variability of response estimates.
 The definition of wave spectral information is particularly important for TLP’s.
 Care should be taken to ensure that peak periods and spectral models assigned to mixed sea and swell conditions do not incorrectly place all of the energy at sensitive peaks in the TLP's response functions.

 A.3.2.2 Long-term Response Statistics

 The database is processed sequentially using a simplified response model of the particular TLP to calculate approximate design load case responses for each environmental observation in the database.
-Various response models have been used for this type of analysis, including polynomial functional fit models and frequency domain, transfer function based load case models.
+Various response models have been used for this type of analysis, including polynomial functional fit models and frequency domain, and transfer function-based load case models.
 The important aspect of the simplified model is that it be representative of the sensitivities of the full system to combinations of environmental parameters.

 The input to the response model is sea state, wind, current, and water level values.
 Responses to wave HS,TP and direction, current speed and direction, and water level should be accounted for.
 Wind, wave, and current vectors may be taken in their true directions rather than assumed coincident during this evaluation.
 Wave spreading generally is not considered in extreme environments.
 Wave frequency effects (spectral peak frequency and width) should be considered.
 Set down with offset should be included for tension, offset, and deck clearance calculations.
 Storm surge should be included in the database, while tide contributions should be handled parametrically by performing calculations at low and high tide conditions.

-The output of the response model is expected maximum response and variability of response for each of the global performance responses.
-The TLP responses to all sea states in the environmental database then form a secondary database which is linked to the environmental database.
+The output of the response model is expected to have maximum response and variability of response for each of the global performance responses.
+The TLP responses to all sea states in the environmental database then forms a secondary database which is linked to the environmental database.
 This is evaluated in the following steps.

 Using a probability distribution model for extreme values (Weibull Type II or Type III) fit a cumulative probability distribution function to the response data (for each response).

-Using this fitted distribution, identify the 0.01 annual exceedence probability response.
+Using this fitted distribution, identify the 0.01 annual exceedance probability response.

 NOTE This probability should be linked to the true probability distribution accounting for the observation period and sampling nature of the data set.

 The simplified numerical model should be based on the expected value of the extreme response in each condition.
 As such, the analysis should not include factors and margins.
-The results are used in a relative sense, and are not used directly as design values.
-The 0.01 annual exceedence probability responses are notional, and typically will vary from the final design estimates.
+The results are used in a relative sense and are not used directly as design values.
+The 0.01 annual exceedance probability responses are notional and typically will vary from the final design estimates.

 A.3.3 Response-based Criteria

-From the response data, subsets of storm condition may be identified which produce any given response.
+From the response data, subsets of storm conditions may be identified which produce any given response.
 From these subsets of storm conditions, environmental combinations may be identified that provide a reasonable range of forcing functions for detailed analysis.
-These will typically include combinations that cover 0.01 annual exceedence probability levels of wind, wave, and/or current, and steep and/or long period wave conditions.
+These will typically include combinations that cover 0.01 annual exceedance probability levels of wind, wave, and/or current, and steep and/or long period wave conditions.

 It is important that the combinations selected cover a range of environmental parameters so that small variations in sensitivity of the simple model relative to the final analysis model are accounted for.
-In practice, three sets of conditions for each response are considered reasonable, and may be selected so that each detailed simulation may be used for several responses.
+In practice, three sets of conditions for each response are considered reasonable and may be selected so that each detailed simulation may be used for several responses.